groegerj/LNL/README.md

 create a small Debian system and compress to an archive.
 To be run on a Debian system.
 You need the following packages there: apt-get install qemu qemu-user-static debootstrap
-Status: not yet really tested, but should work ok.
+Status: works ok.
+Minimal requirement for additional software: inotify-tools and dialog.

 Steps to do for installation: